Egle-007/multinational-retail-data-centralisation82/README.md

 ## Classes and Methods

-There were three classes built to extract, clean and upload data to the database.
+There were three classes built to extract, transform and load data to the local database.
 Each class had several methods to fulfill their purposes.

 **DatabaseConnector** class is used for connection to AWS RDS  database where part of the sales data was kept prior to the project. **Methods** used in the class: